Sterling silver is defined as a metal alloy (blend) containing at least 92.5% silver. The most common sterling alloy is 92.5% silver and 7.5% copper.

 In the USA, The National Gold and Silver Marketing Act does not require precious metals to be marked with quality.
 However, if a quality mark is used, the mark must be accompanied by a manufacturer's hallmark that is a registered trademark or the name of the manufacturer.
 If there is ever a question about the content of a piece of jewelry, the manufacturer can be traced using the hallmark stamped on the piece.
 This accountability is particularly important in gold jewelry.
 A devious manufacturer could mark a piece 18kt when, in fact, it was 10kt and worth one-third less on gold content alone.

 For many reasons, not all silver jewelry is marked.
 For one thing, registering a trademark costs over $1,000.
 Makers may choose to not spend so much money for a formal hallmark.
 Small-time artists and Native American silversmiths rarely trademark their work.
 Furthermore, the sizes or designs of some pieces do not lend themselves to quality markings.
 Findings and components, for example are often not quality stamped.
 Users of finished jewelry, however, can choose to attach a mark to the finished piece (for example on a chain tab).
 Update: US law now does allow the maker's name in place of a formally registered trademark or hallmark!
 This satisfies the accountability at the heart of the US stamping act.

 Sterling silver must be at least 92.5% silver.

 US law does not require precious metal to be marked with a quality stamp.

 Some European countries do require marking.
-Many tourists in the US will question goods sold without markings that indicate precious-metal quality.
+Many tourists in the US (and international online shoppers) will question goods sold without markings that indicate precious-metal quality.